Archive

 The Science Experiment That Has Been Running Since 1927

 At the University of Queensland, a funnel of pitch has been slowly dripping since 1927.
-Only nine drops have fallen.
+Only ten drops have fallen.
 No one alive has ever seen one fall in real time.

 Why the Sky Is Blue (And Why It Should Technically Be Violet)